 The Piazza Grande is the center of culture in Arezzo.
 The plaza has been around for centuries as buildings from various architectural periods have sprung up around it.
 It’s a great place to observe the various stylistic eras the city has gone through.

 The Piazza Grande also hosts frequent markets, including an antique fair on the first weekend of each month.
-Prior to their growing tourism trade, agriculture was Arezzo’s principal economic source.
 Make sure you look out for stores and vendors selling local produce and handicrafts, gold and silver jewellery, to take home with you.

 Arezzo’s best event is also hosted in the Piazza Grande.
-The Jousting festival is held twice a year, on the 3rd Saturday of June and the 1st Sunday in September.
+The Jousting festival is held twice a year.
 Traditionally, everyone attends in medieval dress to watch eight knights compete for a golden lance and the honor of their quarter of the city.

-One of the principal attractions of Arezzo is the Church of San Francesco, or rather the artwork within.
+Arezzo is also home to the Church of San Francesco, or rather the artwork within.
 The Basilica houses the famous ‘Legends of the True Cross’ fresco.
 It is the largest of Piero della Francesca’s works and is considered one of the primary masterpieces of the early renaissance period.
 Arezzo Cathedral houses another significant work by Piero, the fresco of Mary Magdalene.

-In addition to various other historic churches, palazzos, and piazzas, Arezzo also has quite a few interesting little museums.
-MUMEC, a museum dedicated to Technology and communications advances, offers a look at more recent history.
-Meanwhile, the National Archaeological Museum of Gaio Cilnio Mecenato goes even further back into history than the ancient buildings of Arezzo.
+In addition to various other historic churches, palazzos, and piazzas, Arezzo also has quite a few interesting little museums include MUMEC, and the National Archaeological Museum of Gaio Cilnio Mecenato goes even further back into history than the ancient buildings of Arezzo.

 Whilst Arezzo is charming, it is small and offers only a handful of attractions.
 You can comfortably visit all of the top sights in a day or two.
 As such, Arezzo is better suited to shorter stays and road trips rather than longer vacations.

-Stay In Arezzo If you want to stay in an up and coming town that has still not been discovered by most tourists yet; you would rather avoid the crowds associated with the larger tourist towns; you want to attend the Arezzo jousting festival; you are planning a weekend break or plotting short stops on a road trip.
+Stay In Arezzo If you would rather avoid the crowds associated with the larger tourist towns; you want to attend the Arezzo jousting festival; you are planning a weekend break or plotting short stops on a road trip.

 luxury ($$$): Badia di Pomaio This hotel is located in a hillside location, 5 km from Arezzo.
 There is an infinity pool, a wine cellar in a natural cave, free private parking, and free wifi.
 Enjoy traditional Tuscan cuisine in the Campo Badia restaurant.